-Hand and Upper Extremity (5 Weeks) – LAC+USC Medical Center and Keck Medical Center As a senior resident, the rotation builds on the exposure to hand and upper extremity gained earlier in the residency.
+Hand and Upper Extremity (5 Weeks) – Los Angeles General Medical Center and Keck Medical Center As a senior resident, the rotation builds on the exposure to hand and upper extremity gained earlier in the residency.
 Senior residents are involved in more complex surgical cases and have increased responsibility in the operating room.
 The senior resident is responsible for the organization of the service and dictates the operative schedule.
 Residents share home call for replantation cases, and are occasionally scheduled for “Green Team” calls.
 There are weekly didactics and monthly mortality and morbidity conferences.

 Pediatric Orthopaedic Surgery (5 Weeks) – Children’s Hospital Los Angeles During this rotation, the senior resident is responsible for increasing clinical and surgical responsibility.
 This service includes daily lectures from attending physicians focusing on key concepts within pediatric orthopaedic surgery as well as preparation for the annual Orthopaedic Surgery In-Training examination (OITE).
 Also, there is a weekly staff conference designed to review all pre- and post-operative cases including patient presentation, diagnoses, radiographs, and surgical details.
 This conference includes a monthly journal club review as well as morbidity and mortality conference.
 The residents take in-house call approximately twice a week throughout duration of the service.

-Pediatric Orthopaedic Surgery and Orthopaedic Oncology (5 weeks) – LAC+USC Medical Center Junior residents are paired with a senior resident and collectively cover the pediatric and oncology services.
+Pediatric Orthopaedic Surgery and Orthopaedic Oncology (5 weeks) – Los Angeles General Medical Center Junior residents are paired with a senior resident and collectively cover the pediatric and oncology services.
 There are daily didactics with the pediatrics or oncology attendings.
 Also, one day per week is dedicated to Pediatric Sports, with clinic in the morning and surgery in the afternoon.
 Residents will have no call except for “Green Team” call as detailed above.

 Orthopaedic Oncology (5 weeks)– Keck Medical Center The senior resident will gain experience in the diagnosis and treatment of musculoskeletal neoplasms at one of the largest orthopaedic oncology practices in the country.
 Residents assist in numerous operative cases, ranging from small biopsies to definitive endoprothetic reconstructions.
 There is a weekly tumor board conference with pathology, radiology, medical and radiation oncology.
 The residents take home call in addition to any “Green Team” call as described above.